Skip to main content

 • Shall thoroughly examine the controls, interfaces, and capabilities of distributed learning systems for Adobe Flash use or reliance before acquiring them.
 Deprecation of Adobe Flash has rendered dependent features useless and creates security vulnerabilities within systems that use it.

-The ADL Initiative released version 1.0 of the Standards Acquisition Guidance document to assist DoD acquisition personnel on integrating learning technology standards into their acquisition processes.
+The ADL Initiative released version 1.1 of the TLA Standards Digital Learning Acquisition Techniques Report document to assist DoD acquisition personnel on integrating learning technology standards into their acquisition processes.
 This document shares established language that has been used in successful acquisitions for use across the DoD.
 The language in this document includes standards requirements referenced in the DoDI and in a DoD Component’s past acquisitions of distributed learning technology.
 This guidance will be updated periodically as standards advance and as subsequent successful acquisitions are shared.
-This resource complements the DoDI by enabling acquisition personnel to utilize sample language by copying/pasting requirements that align with the DoDI’s overarching guidance into their acquisition proposals.
+This resource complements the DoDI by enabling acquisition personnel to utilize sample language by copying/pasting requirements aligning with the DoDI’s overarching guidance into their acquisition proposals.
+It includes guidance on the implementation details of standards as well as draft profiles of some of those standards.

 The primary purpose of this section is to provide content developers with best practices, technical guidance, and standard requirements for implementing xAPI in DoD learning environments.
-This section assumes an understanding of the xAPI specification 1.0.3 or the IEEE 9274.1 standard, and the underlying concepts explained within those standards.
+This section assumes an understanding of the xAPI specification version 1.0.3 or the IEEE 9274.1.1 standard (xAPI 2.0), and the underlying concepts explained within those standards.
 The guidance in this section is intended to serve as the baseline of minimum technical requirements for any learning content that is required to support xAPI.

 The xAPI Statement Data Model provides content developers with the ability to represent learning experience and performance data in a structured manner.
 Statements are modeled using JSON Objects and are fundamentally expressed in the form “Actor, Verb, Object” or “A Person(s) did something.”
 Statements also typically include additional information in the Result and Context Objects to add more meaning or details about the learning experience.
 A high-level diagram of the primary parts of the xAPI Statement Model is provided below.